 This conference will help families improve their skills in advocating for their children and in impacting the systems that affect their children.
-There will be fun networking opportunities with over 300 participants from around the state and a selection of workshop strands that will provide important information and perspectives to both families and professionals.
+There will be fun networking opportunities with about 300 participants from around the state and a selection of workshop strands that will provide important information and perspectives to both families and professionals.

 Some of the topics that the conference will address:

-- Engaging parents in leadership opportunities
+- Engaging parents in leadership

 - Skills and strategies for communication, sharing stories, and record-keeping